QSD-Group/QSDsan/README.rst

 What is ``QSDsan``?
 -------------------
-``QSDsan`` is an open-source, community-led platform for the quantitative sustainable design (QSD) of sanitation and resource recovery systems.
-It is one of a series of platforms that are being developed for the execution of QSD - a methodology for the research, design, and deployment of technologies and inform decision-making [1]_.
-It leverages the structure and modules developed in the `BioSTEAM <https://github.com/BioSTEAMDevelopmentGroup/biosteam>`_ platform [2]_ with additional functions tailored to sanitation processes.
+``QSDsan`` is an open-source, community-led platform for the quantitative sustainable design (QSD) of sanitation and resource recovery systems [1]_.
+It is one of a series of platforms that are being developed for the execution of QSD - a methodology for the research, design, and deployment of technologies and inform decision-making [2]_.
+It leverages the structure and modules developed in the `BioSTEAM <https://github.com/BioSTEAMDevelopmentGroup/biosteam>`_ platform [3]_ with additional functions tailored to sanitation processes.

 As an open-source and impact-driven platform, QSDsan aims to identify configuration combinations, systematically probe interdependencies across technologies, and identify key sensitivities to contextual assumptions through the use of quantitative sustainable design methods (techno-economic analysis and life cycle assessment and under uncertainty).